Ancient Israel: Slavery, Servanthood, and Social Welfare

-As mentioned before, Deut 23:15-16 might come into play here, supposing that it is not meant only for slaves escaped from other nations.[^barnes-1830][^copan-2011] If so, then under unjust treatment the slave/servant can simply run away, live wherever they chose, and it was illegal to make them go back.
+It's also possible Deut 23:15-16 might come into play here, supposing that it is not meant only for slaves escaped from other nations.[^barnes-1830][^copan-2011] If so, then under unjust treatment the slave/servant can run away, live wherever they chose, and it was illegal to make them go back.
 But doesn't "you may enslave them perpetually" contradict this?
 In terms of a contract, marriage is intended to last until death.
 But there are still regulations for what should happen if that contract fails, and this interpretation of the "escape clause" seems the most parsimonious in resolving these two commands.

 Objection 4: Numbers 31

 This objection is addressed in the Warfare and Conquest article.